 Conclusion: Decarbonization as Strategy, Not Sacrifice

-Energy efficiency and emission reduction are no longer fringe considerations—they are fast becoming key performance indicators for textile manufacturers worldwide.
-For the Middle East, where energy economics are shifting and sustainability is rising on the global procurement agenda, proactive investment in low-carbon technologies is both a market necessity and a strategic advantage.
+Energy efficiency and emission reduction are no longer fringe considerations—they are fast becoming key performance indicators for textile manufacturers across the Middle East and Africa.
+As energy economics are shifting and sustainability is rising on the global procurement agenda, proactive investment in low-carbon technologies is both a market necessity and a strategic advantage.

 References